jcolozzi27/MSAccess-agent/README.md

 # MSAccess-agent

 Use the **Access-POSH.ps1** PowerShell script to interact with Access databases via COM automation.
+Replace the .ps1 path in the .md files to the path on your computer.

 ## Available Functions (54 public)